logicfish/NodeIgniter/README.md

 ### Ideas

 Supports but does not require the HMVC pattern.

+The loader can run 'npm install' inline to initialise modules with a package.json descriptor, and can install ni-modules from listed npm dependencies.

 Modules can override default settings in *module.json* .
 Modules and applications can override default behaviour by creating classes prefixed with MY for example MY _ Configuration .